ataraxao/drex/introduction.md

 It does this by converting “relationship finance” from a payment pattern into an implemented process:

-- **Committed capital is governed, not promised.** Once funds are inside a properly implemented Vehicle Account, they are subject to recipient restrictions, ledgering, and event procedures—reducing either party’s ability to claw back or redirect committed capital.
+- **Committed capital is governed, not promised.** Once funds are inside a properly implemented Vehicle Account, they are subject to recipient restrictions, ledgering, and event procedures—reducing either party’s ability to claw back or redirect committed capital.[^5]

 - **The control split is structural, not rhetorical.** Operative-date gating + an Independent Administrator makes the constraint real: the funder may have trading authority, but not transfers-out; the administrator controls distributions on defined events; the recipient has statement/view access to verify reality.